 Transnational nomination of cold winter deserts of Central Asia as UNESCO World Heritage

-The cold winter deserts of Central Asia are not yet included in the UNESCO World Heritage List.
-A recent study by IUCN emphasizes that they have the potential to be included.
+The winter-cold deserts of Central Asia have not yet been included in UNESCO’s World Heritage List.
+A recent study by the IUCN emphasizes that they have the potential for this.

 “Turanian deserts of the temperate zone” nominated for inclusion in the UNESCO World Heritage List

 Joint declaration of intent and schedule towards the World Natural Heritage nomination of the “Cold winter deserts of Turan”